kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 - Instruction/system prompt disclosure
 - Responses that indicate successful jailbreak

+**What Layer 3 doesn't see:**

+Output filtering evaluates the LLM's *chat response* - the text that gets sent back to the user.
+But if the LLM's action is a tool call (generating a PDF, writing to a database, calling an API), the output of that tool may never pass through the egress filter at all.
+The data goes from the LLM to the tool to the artefact, bypassing the chat response entirely.
+If a document export renders sensitive data into a PDF that gets saved to disk, the egress filter only sees the LLM's conversational reply ("I've exported your health summary"), not the contents of the PDF itself.
+This is an architectural blind spot in most implementations.

-**Some implementations also add post-processing heuristics—detecting repeated characters, unusual token distributions, or structural indicators of prompt leakage.
+**Some implementations also add post-processing heuristics-detecting repeated characters, unusual token distributions, or structural indicators of prompt leakage.
 In testing against an educational AI platform with strong semantic detection, basic encoding and reversal attacks were caught, but structural mimicry attacks (referencing internal document sections) were not flagged by heuristics.
 An example of structural mimicry would either be weaponising the wording from a exfiltrated system prompt (quite effective) or any other source considered "authoritative" especially if its been trained with them.**

-**Part 2** covers what actually gets through modern semantic defenses—multi-turn poisoning, bracket notation persistence, paraphrase reflection, and the business logic attacks that don't look like attacks at all.
+### What the stack doesn't cover

+The layers above represent what's deployed in production today.
+But there are inspection points that *should* exist and largely don't.

+**Tool parameter inspection.** Layers 1 and 3 evaluate what the user sends and what the LLM responds with in chat.
+Neither evaluates what the LLM passes to its tools.
+If a user's message is clean and the LLM's chat response is clean, but the LLM constructs malicious function arguments - template syntax, SQL fragments, path traversal strings - no layer catches it.
+The exploit lives entirely in the tool call parameters that sit between the LLM and the backend, uninspected by any defence layer.

+**Egress semantic and LLM-as-Judge on output.** Layer 3 as deployed today is predominantly syntactic - pattern matching for PII, system prompt leakage, and known-bad strings.
+The same semantic analysis and LLM-as-Judge classification applied at ingress (Layer 1 and 1b) could be applied to the LLM's output, catching cases where the model has been manipulated into producing content that no individual input message would have triggered.
+This is especially relevant when the LLM is authoring technical artefacts (code, template syntax, queries) that it was never explicitly asked to produce in the user's own words.

+**Artifact inspection.** When the LLM's action produces a file (PDF export, database write, API call), the output of that action may never pass through any egress filter.
+The data flows from LLM to tool to artefact, bypassing the chat response entirely.
+If a document export renders sensitive data into a PDF, the egress filter only sees the LLM's conversational reply ("Your summary has been exported"), not the contents of the PDF itself.

+In Part 2, we walk through a chain that exploits all three of these gaps simultaneously.